evolvingstuff/vdw2/content/posts/obese-asthmatic-children-vitamin-d-50000-iu-then-8000-iu-daily-rct.md

 ---

-#### VitaminDWiki - <a href="/posts/those-with-asthma-or-copd-had-half-the-response-to-vitamin-d-march-2020asthmatic-se-to-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthmatics have 1/2 the response to Vitamin D">Those with Asthma or COPD had half the response to Vitamin D – March 2020|Asthmatics have 1/2 the response to Vitamin D</a>  genes?, poor gut?
+#### VitaminDWiki - <a href="/posts/those-with-asthma-or-copd-had-half-the-response-to-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Those with Asthma or COPD had half the response to Vitamin D – March 2020">Asthmatics have 1/2 the response to Vitamin D</a>  genes?, poor gut?

 <img src="/attachments/d3.mock.jpg" alt="image" width="600">